ekaterina-fomenko/text-editor/README.md

 * Copy not by CMD on Mac
 * Paired brackets highlighting when one of them in literal (ex.: "adf{kj" })

+*Improvements*:

+* For biggest files can read from file by parts and construct rope only for part of the file, then using Sparks save rope into whole file